chriscz/sphinxcontrib-websnap/README.rst

 Why Websnap
 -----------
+Journaling and documenting what you learn is good.
+Here are two experiences that cemented that for me

-In 2015 I took a course in game programming.
-For the course we had to keep a text-document journal about all the things we experimented with, as well as all of the algorithms we implemented.
-Shapfter, a programming buddy of mine always wrote documentation for himself while learning a new language or language features.
+   - In 2015 I took a course in game trees and search programming.
+     For the course we had to keep a journal about all the things we experimented with, as well as all of the algorithms we implemented.

+   - Shapfter, a friend of mine always wrote documentation for himself while learning new programming languages or libraries.

 So in early 2017 I started doing the same, and have found that a personal wiki / journal has become invaluable for collecting links and documenting my own understanding of new software technologies.

-I've found that I can get up to speed again on something a learnt months ago much faster by consulting my own notes than that of others.
-Furthermore, sometimes you find the exceptionally well-written tutorial you'd like to keep, and this is were Websnap comes in handy.
+I've found that I can get up to speed faster on something a studied a few months earlier by consulting my own notes than by reading the original tutorials.
+But, sometimes you find the one or two exceptional tutorials you'd like to keep, and this is were Websnap comes in handy.

 Project Status